nucleuscloud/neosync/docs/protos/typescript.md

 ## Making your first API call

 In this section, we're going to walk through two examples that show you how to make an API call using Neosync's TS SDK.
+For a complete list of the APIs, check out the APIs in the `Services` section of our [protos](/api/mgmt/v1alpha1/job.proto#jobservice).

 ### Anonymizing Structured Data